ballerina-attic/module-sap/README.md

 }
 ````

-Following example demonstrates a way to publish a idoc to sap.
+Following example demonstrates a way to publish a bapi to sap.

 ```ballerina
 xml baPiData = xml `<BAPI Data>`;